roo-rb/roo/README.markdown

 # README for Roo

-This is the semi-official roo repository.
-I've been unable to contact the maintainer so this repository should allow us to continue in the interim.
-If you'd like to contribute I'm happy to pull your changes in and will be making periodic releases from here until we can get the gems on RubyForge.
+This is now the official roo repository and I'll be making a release on RubyForge in the next few weeks.

 ## Installation